toonjoey/toontown-project-bikehorn/README.md

 # CREDITS

-* Kel'Block: Original resolution Nurse Shark, converting the Ambulance Chaser to the new UV
 * yippie2020: Fix to the Lawbot HQ scale
 * KHDecoder: Battle menu shadow fix
 * Footballtoon: Trading card scans